joe-niland/laravel-api-guide/Installing-Laravel.md

 Installing Laravel
 ==================

-This guide is an expanded version of the [Laravel 5.1 Homestead guide](http://laravel.com/docs/5.1/homestead) with modifications specific to Windows 7-10.
+This guide is an expanded version of the [Laravel 5.3 Homestead guide](http://laravel.com/docs/5.3/homestead) with modifications specific to Windows 7-10.

+If you're on macOS, you can check out [Laravel Valet](https://laravel.com/docs/5.3/valet) if your needs are simple, or follow the above Homestead guide.

 Assumptions
 -----------